 BC Children's Hospital Murals

-In June 2016 I was selected by the BC Children’s Hospital Foundation to create two 360 degree murals for the new Teck Acute Care Center in Vancouver.
-The first phase of this project is now complete: the digital artwork is being printed onto vinyl wall panels for installation in 2017.
-Read more about the project here: https://artbydi.ca/2016/10/19/bcch-murals/
+In June 2016 I was selected by the BC Children's Hospital Foundation to create two 360 degree murals for the new Teck Acute Care Center in Vancouver.
+The murals were installed and are now helping to brighten the days for kids and parents from across BC.
+Read more about the project in my news update.

 I immediately began scaling the design and creating the stencils.
 The salmon and river stones were outlined on plastic arena board using felt marker and the stencils were then cut using a jigsaw.
 Big thanks to my husband Raf for helping make such smooth cuts.